xYello/ThePost/Pods/TwitterKit/README.md

-Part of [Fabric](https://www.fabric.io/), Twitter Kit is easiest way to bring real-time conversational content to your apps.
+Twitter Kit is the easiest way to bring real-time conversational content to your apps.
 Growing an app’s user base and retaining end users can be a challenge for any developer.
 To keep users engaged, you need rich, unique content that feels natural to your app’s experience.

-To install, follow the instructions [here](https://fabric.io/kits/ios/twitterkit/install).
+To install, add `TwitterKit` to your `Podfile` and run `pod install`.
+If you already have `TwitterKit` just run `pod update TwitterKit`.

 ### Show a Single Tweet